-Monitoring is another form of student support offered by either the Special Education Department, or by a Student Success teacher.
-Monitored students meet with a teacher at several points in the year to assess their progress and to work on developing their personal management skills.
+Monitoring is another form of student support offered by the Special Education Department.
+Students on an IEP and not taking GLE will receive monitoring by the Special Education teachers.
+Monitored students meet with a teacher at several points in the year to assess their progress and to work on developing their personal management skills and provide input to their IEP.